-Both Alma and Erin are Makers/Builders and while Alma could have tackled the stairs on her own, I offered to come help as I’ve built two sets and could speed up the process.
+Both Alma (Pink Soul Studios) and Erin (Maker Gray) are Makers/Builders and while Alma (who owns these stairs) could have tackled the stairs on her own, we offered to come help as I’ve built two sets and could speed up the process.
 Truthfully it was a great excuse for the three of us friends to hang out while being productive.

 The staircase though was pretty worn out.
 There was plenty of rotten wood.
 Especially in the posts, as they were in direct contact with the ground.